pk-22/BlogApp-Frontend/README.md

-Build frontend for blogwebsite in react
+Built frontend for blogwebsite in react